opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

   There is no limitation for what an analytics could do besides the input and output specified by its corresponding Kestrel analytics interface (see :doc:`interface`).
 An analytics could run entirely locally and then just do a table lookup.
-It could reach out to the internet like the VirusTotal servers.
+It could reach out to the Internet like the VirusTotal service.
 It could perform real-time behavior analysis of binary samples.
   Based on specific analytics interfaces, some analytics can run entirely in the cloud, and the interface harvests the results to local Kestrel runtime.